shigakiD/gkmPWM/README.md

 <b>mapTF</b>: a method to map the PWMs from gkmPWMlasso and gkmPWM to a set of sequences.

+Currently, the C code can only be run in a Linux environment.
+If you are using a Mac or Windows environment, please use the Matlab code instead.

 Prior to running any of the funtions the matlab directory, run <i>addpath('dir/gkmPWM/matlab')</i> in matlab.  dir is the location of the gkmPWM directory.
 These require MATLAB's statistics and machine learning toolbox.

 To run the C code, in the gkmPWM directory, run